 - Thirteen from House was criticized because her character seemed to be centered around this trope, often talking about sex or past sexual encounters (usually with women) whenever there's a gap in the script.

 - Nip/Tuck originally only used this trope with Christian, but as the series goes on nearly every character has gotten in on this with sex being used as a complement (or replacement) to Character Development.

 - Much more than any other RPG by BioWare, Mass Effect 2 deals with sex almost constantly.
-Shepards secretary Kelly Chambers seems to have it made her personal goal to have sex with every alien species she encounters.
-The biologist Mordin, despite his race allegedly having no sex drive, is interested in the topic academically and thus has lots of (hilarious) comments about the crew's sex life and numerous pieces of good or at least well meant advice for Shepard should he or she pursue a relationship with a non-human crewmember.
-Then there's also a blue skinned space vampire who drains her victims life energy by having sex with them.
+The biologist Mordin, despite his race allegedly having no sex drive, is interested in the topic academically and thus has lots of (hilarious) comments about the crew's sex life and numerous pieces of good or at least well-meant advice for Shepard should they pursue a relationship with a non-human crewmember.
+Then there's also a blue-skinned space vampire who drains her victims' life energy by having sex with them.

 - The screenplay writers themselves seem to consider sexual mannerisms an important part of insight into the culture of various races.
 In every space port you will encounter NPCs discussing their relationships with their alien husbands or wives, or the social disgrace of two asari having a child together.
 Or some insight into the breeding customs of the Salarians or Krogan gender roles, thus providing the player with both exposition and a copious amount of hilarity.
 Of note is the refreshing maturity with which such topics are discussed, never quite veering into dirty joke territory.